 Follow these guidelines if you choose to prepare homemade baby food:

-If you are interested in preparing your own baby food but find the idea daunting, start with just a few homemade items to supplement store-bought baby food.
+If you are interested in preparing your own baby food but find the idea daunting, start with just a few homemade items.
 Mashing a very ripe avocado or banana is a good place to begin.
-After your baby responds well, you can try preparing nutrient-rich foods that aren't common in the baby food aisle, such as beets, broccoli, turnips, asparagus, spinach, blueberries, kale, mango and papaya.
+After your baby responds well, you can try preparing nutrient-rich foods that might not be as common in the baby food aisle, such as beets, broccoli, turnips, asparagus, spinach, blueberries, kale, mango and papaya.
+Just be sure to mash or puree the foods for your baby and serve only one new single ingredient food at a time.

-Use whatever is in season and tastes fresh.
+Use items that are in season or foods that you’re preparing for the rest of the family, but without the added sugars, salt and seasonings.
 Everyone in the family will get to enjoy the same nutritious foods, which will save you time and effort.

-- Wash, peel and remove seeds or pits from produce.
-Take special care with fruits and vegetables that are grown close to the ground; they may contain spores of Clostridium botulinum or contain other harmful bacteria that can cause food poisoning.
+- Wash and peel produce and remove any seeds or pits.
+Take special care with fruits and vegetables that are grown close to the ground as they may contain spores of Clostridium botulinum or contain other harmful bacteria that can cause food poisoning.

 - Puree or mash fresh fruit or fruit canned in its own juice.
-Never add honey, corn syrup or other sweeteners.
+Never add honey to foods or drinks for children under 12 months, as it may contain Clostridium botulinum spores.
+Also avoid adding corn syrup or other sweeteners as they only provide extra calories but not nutrients.

 - For convenience, freeze prepared baby food for later use.
 Freeze it in small portions in a clean ice cube tray.
 Once frozen, put the cubes into clean, airtight, freezer-safe food containers for single-serving portions.
 As another method, use the "plop and freeze" technique: plop meal-size spoonfuls of pureed food onto a cookie sheet, freeze, then transfer the frozen baby food to clean freezer-safe containers for storage in the freezer.